20steps/autotables-bundle/README.md

 ## About

-The 20steps DataTables Bundle provides an easy way for displaying entities in Symfony2 applications in editable tables.
+The 20steps DataTables Bundle provides an easy way for displaying entities in Symfony2 applications in auto-generated and editable tables.
 The tables are rendered by [DataTables](https://datatables.net/) and are made editable with a patched version of [jquery.datatables.editable](https://code.google.com/p/jquery-datatables-editable/).

 ## Features